wp-plugins/comm100-live-chat/readme.txt

 == Description ==

 Comm100 Live Chat is the enterprise-grade [live chat software](http://www.comm100.com/livechat/ "Live Chat Software") for website.
-Comm100 Live Chat enables you to have a 360 degree view of your website visitors and provide them with live support.
+It enables you to have a 360 degree view of your website visitors and provide them with live support.

-Its free WordPress chat plugin is specifically designed for you to quickly install Comm100 live chat software onto your WordPress site.
-With Comm100 Live Chat WordPress Plugin, you can have live chat monitoring code and the live chat button on your WordPress site pages with just a few simple steps.
-The live chat for WordPress will boost both your sales and customer satisfaction.
+Comm100 Live Chat WordPress Plugin is specifically designed for you to quickly install Comm100 Live Chat onto your WordPress site.
+It enables you to have live chat monitoring code and the live chat button added on your WordPress site pages with just a few simple steps.
+It will boost both your sales and customer satisfaction.

 **What Our Customers Say**